This

 Data Science & AI Lecture Series

-Talks will be held in LNCO 1100 and streamed via Zoom:
+Talks will be held every other Friday in WEB L112 and streamed via Zoom:

 Visit the Utah Center for Data Science for the latest details, including confirmed dates/times, speakers, and topics.